jdodgen/home-broker/README.md

 It serves device information via pub/sub to extract devices from database to be used by other automation systems.
 This data is simplfied and provides formatted data including the pub/sub strings

-Hardware.
+</pre>
+# Hardware requirements
-SBC  pretty much anthing that can run Linux with RJ45
+SBC  pretty much anthing that can run Linux<br>
+with RJ45 to coonect to the users router<br>
 and a USB port for the zigbee dongle

-</pre>

 # Current development system:
 Raspbian linux<br>